Bijman/srb2bld/README.md

 **Compiles successfully with patch for commit d4d1181ec6f without setting -DSRB2_CONFIG_HAVE_DISCORDRPC=ON compilation flag, but there may be some slowdowns, when running game.

-***Compiles successfully, but it can throw SIGABRT error on some macOS versions.
-Compiled build runs fine on macOS 10.14/Mojave.

-****Compiles successfully from Ubuntu 18.04 Docker container.
+***Compiles successfully from Ubuntu 18.04 Docker container.
 It requires glibc compatibility layer named gcompat.

 # Supported Android builds
 - SRB2 Android by Lactozilla